 Lippmann has not yet provided more information on his platform; the link to his current campaign site is broken.

 The director of economic development for SEED Seattle entered the race well before incumbent Jenny Durkan opted to withdraw in 2020.
 Born in Georgia, Randall worked under a state senator and, later, congressman Sanford D. Bishop Jr. He joined Seattle's Office of Economic Development in 2007 before departing in 2015.
+In July, The Seattle Times reported that Randall was accused of child cruelty in 1999 and pleaded no contest to "reckless conduct."

 Randall mentions rebuilding the city's economy post-pandemic, addressing homelessness, and providing public safety as priorities in a campaign letter.
 He feels that the city will need to build coalitions to do so, and that his years of experience working with government, corporations, nonprofits, educational institutions, and other professional entities have prepared him for that task.